WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Amol-Prabhu/meetings-with-kirstie.md

 * Once I get a brief for the TIN Case Study I hope to have a draft of that done by this week
 * A blog post on the ethical considerations of handling sensitive data on DECOVID and AutSPACEs
+  * KW: Sounds great - where would this go?
 * Hand in a final draft of AutSPACEs data paper
+  * KW: Thank you - I'll do my best to get it uploaded somewhere before I go on leave... it might be a bit delayed though 😩

 #### Where do you need help from Kirstie?

 * Feedback document for my report please!
+  * KW: In the calendar! 💯

 #### Any other topics

 😸 Just a note to say thank you so much Kirstie for being such an incredible line manager, you've really empowered, supported, guided and been there for me despite having a million things on and you really are a shining example of what a great line manager should be!
 It's been an honour and a pleasure to work with you and the amazing Whitaker lab and I really am sad to be leaving the team - 6 months is such a whirlwind and it would be great to revisit after I finish my postings and keep in touch if there are any interesting roles available then!
 I will also give a more emotional farewell at the lunch I'm sure..

+* KW: We've SO SO enjoyed having you in the lab - thank you so much!

 ## Date: Tue 15th February 2022